crate/cloud-reference/docs/overview.rst

 * **Created**: The timestamp of the deployment of the cluster.

-* **Tier**: This shows what tier of the pricing plan the cluster is running on.
-  For more information on our pricing plans, see the documentation on `Azure plans`_.
+* **Tier**: This shows what tier of the subscription plan the cluster is running on.
+For more information on our plans, see the documentation on `subscription plans`_.

 * **RAM/Heap Size**: The currently allocated memory for the cluster.